-All code staff participate in one discretionary bonus scheme.
+Material risk takers participate in one discretionary bonus scheme, the Annual Bonus Plan.
 The bonus scheme is based upon a modular scorecard approach derived from the Society's strategic goals, which include effective risk management.
-As a mutual the Society does not issue shares on the Stock Exchange.
-For this reason the annual performance pay cannot be based upon Share Option Schemes or Share Incentive plans.
+As a mutual, the Society does not issue shares on the Stock Exchange.
+For this reason, the annual performance pay cannot be based upon Share Option Schemes or Share Incentive plans.
 The Society is a level three firm (as assets are less than £15bn) and is therefore not subject to the rules on retained shares and other instruments and deferral of variable pay.